momoso7/100-days-of-code/log.md

 **Today's Progress**: Importing data with python

 **Thoughts**: Interesting, this one is the hardest so far.
 Need more time to do this.
 Will see this again tomorrow

+### Day 58: 12 January 2021
+**Today's Progress**: Finished the intro to importing data with python and flat data

+**Thoughts**: I managed to finish this finally, some parts still need to be revisited, but I got most of the ideas.
+Managed to see why pandas is needed, instead of just numpy.
+There is no much time today, but maybe I will try to look at some javascript.
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)